 Come on, folks, you know I don't believe in coincidence, not in something like this.

-Some fans, especially die-hard NFL homers, tend to overlook the fact that time and time again, the NFL has looked to fleece fans out of billions to make billions more in revenue.
+Some fans, especially die-hard NFL homers, tend to overlook the fact that, repeatedly, the NFL has looked to fleece fans out of billions to make billions more in revenue.

-People in St. Louis know Oakland, San Diego, Cleveland, Baltimore, Houston, or any other municipality knows the NFL mantra of "Hey, If you don't build us a new stadium, we'll move your team to another market that will."
+People in St. Louis know Oakland, San Diego, Cleveland, Baltimore, Houston, or any other municipality know the NFL mantra: "Hey If you don't build us a new stadium, we won't move your team to another market that will."
 It's blackmail.
-It's holding cities feet to the proverbial fire to cough up millions, perhaps hundreds of millions they don't have to keep an entity that doesn't care to be there because they'd be more than happy to pull up roots, pack up the Mayflower moving vans and truck out of town through the cover of darkness.
+It's holding cities' feet to the proverbial fire to cough up millions, perhaps hundreds of millions.
+They don't have to keep an entity that doesn't care to be there because they'd be more than happy to pull up roots, pack up the Mayflower moving vans, and truck out of town through the cover of darkness.

 *COUGH!
 Colts *COUGH!

-There are many, many more that have been threatened by NFL owners for decades with the prospect of relocation.
-It has become a very lucrative business tactic by the NFL to maximize revenue streams by having municipalities build new venues or massively retrofit stadiums every 15-20 years, if not sooner.
+There are many more that NFL owners have threatened for decades with the prospect of relocation.
+The NFL has become a very lucrative business tactic to maximize revenue streams by having municipalities build new venues or massively retrofit stadiums every 15-20 years, if not sooner.

 For example, St. Louis is still paying off the nearly $300 million in public funding it took to lure the Rams from LA to St. Louis in 1995.
 St. Louis still owes $9.245 million, $491,531 in interest to a total of $9.737 million, with the city of St. Louis looking to spend an additional $170+ million to upgrade the convention center portion of the Dome, which before COVID-19 is where the real money was made for the city.

-The point that I am trying to make is that it is never enough for the NFL and its owners.
+I am trying to make the point that it is never enough for the NFL and its owners.
 They will never be pleased with what they have.
 The NFL always wants more, like a parasite.
 It will feed until it explodes, like a tick, and in today's day and age of 24-hour news cycles, 1000 cable channels, the big 4 TV networks, and don't forget the internet.
 The NFL has a stranglehold on media and coverage within and outside their local areas.
 NFL revenue sharing that allows even the smallest markets an upside potential is astounding!

 WOW!
 Think about that!
-An initial capital investment of $140 million that has nearly a 250% increase of investment?
+An initial capital investment of $140 million with nearly a 250% increase in investment?
 Are you getting that kind of return on your 401k?